Honda Super-One High-Performance EV 2026

 EXTERIOR

-The Super One is far more than a standard N-One e: with cosmetic enhancements.
-It features a significantly more aggressive and extensively redesigned body.
-One of the most striking elements is the set of widened “Blister Fenders,” paired with newly developed front and rear bumpers that incorporate functional air intakes.
-The car rides on 15-inch matte black alloy wheels with polished edges, wrapped in wider Yokohama tires to reinforce its sporty character.
+Among its most notable features are the widened “Blister Fenders,” complemented by newly developed front and rear bumpers with integrated functional air intakes.
+The car also rides on 15-inch matte black alloy wheels with polished accents, fitted with wider Yokohama tires to further emphasize its sporty personality.

 INTERIOR